vwvw/Ethereum-RingCT/README.md

 ## Further development
 This project is still in development.
 At term, an eventual tokenization is possible as part of an ERC20 token.
 As stated above, there are still big challenge to solve.
 We might also relax some privacy contraints if the challenges seem unsolvable.
+Other elements are on the road map, like the switch to [Switch commitments](https://eprint.iacr.org/2017/237.pdf) to lighten the size of the range proofs.

 Any contributions is welcome as this is still a side project for the main author.